Login with Google OAuth in PHP

 $client->addScope('profile email');

-Contains the code to show login button allowing user to login with google and user information block if user is already logged in.
+Following code is user interface with login button allowing user to login with google and the code to show user information section if user is already logged in.

 index.php